Maghnie/docs/aedifion.io/security/two-factor-authentication.md

 ## Authentication via Single Sign On

-After your company administrator created your personal user account at the aedifion platform, please use the Login via **Single Sign On** **\(SSO\)** or rather **OAuth2.0** to access the aedifion services.
+After your company administrator created your personal user account on the aedifion platform, please use the Login via **Single Sign On** **\(SSO\)** or rather **OAuth2.0** to access the aedifion services.

 ### Initial Login

-At your initial attempt to access the services, please use the `Forgot Password?`-functionality below the login information:
+On your initial attempt to access the services, please use the `Forgot Password?`-functionality below the login information:

 ![](../../.gitbook/assets/image%20%2844%29.png)

-You will get forwarded to a page, where you have to provide your mail address.
+You will be forwarded to a page, where you have to provide your email address.

 ![](../../.gitbook/assets/image%20%2851%29.png)